achorg/ach-gatsby-site/content/news/2018/12/ach-mla-transacting-dh-roles-rights-and-responsibilities-of-collaboration/index.md

 This presentation considers the particular case of the Graduate Center’s Digital Fellows, specifically in relationship to the recently-funded GC Digital Humanities Research Institute, tracing the development of a collaboratively authored curriculum.
 Moving beyond codes of conduct, bills of rights, and project charters, this presentation considers the limits of collaboration when aspirational statements are challenged by the realities of project goals.

-### “Post/Colonial Transactions in the Global Digital Humanities”
+### Post/Colonial Transactions in the Global Digital Humanities

 **Dr. Dhanashree Thorat**